BIMSBbioinfo/pigx/README.md

         library: paired
 ```

-##### peak_calling
+##### Peak Calling

 The previously defined samples are used for subsequent peak calling analysis to detect regions of enriched binding.
 In this section any number of comparisons can be defined, while multiple combinations and variations are possible.
 In terms of peak calling the **ChIP** (also called treatment) is the sample in which we want to detect enriched regions compared to the **Cont(rol)** (or background) sample.
-Each analysis can be run with a unique set of parameters and default parameters for all analysis can be defined in the [settings file](###Settings-File) , check available parameters and description [here](https://github.com/taoliu/MACS).
+Each analysis can be run with a unique set of parameters and default parameters for all analysis can be defined in the [settings file](#settings-file) , check available parameters and description [here](https://github.com/taoliu/MACS).
 For more information have a look at the publication for the software we are using "Zhang et al. Model-based Analysis of ChIP-Seq (MACS).
 Genome Biol (2008) vol. 9 (9) pp. R137".

 ```
 # define peak calling analysis
 peak_calling:
     # analysis can have any name, but the names have to be unique
     Peaks1:
         # sample(s) to be used as treatment sample
         ChIP: ChIP1
         # sample(s) to be used as control sample
         Cont: Cont1
         params:
             macs2:
+                # each analysis can be adjusted independently
                 # add/modify available parameters of the analysis
                 nomodel: ''
                 extsize: 300